Trans-Mongolian Railway Adventure

-An overnight 14h train ride.
+An overnight 14h Trans-Mongolian railway train ride

 Day 14: Kazan, capital of Tatarstan Republic and Muslim capital of Russia

-Kazan is a Muslim capital of Russia with absolutely wonderful culture and amazing local cuisine.
+Kazan is a Muslim capital of Russia with an absolutely wonderful culture and amazing local cuisine.
 Today we will experience the best spots in the city by walking along Baumana Street, seeing Kamal Theatre square with singing fountains (seasonal), taking pictures of Old Tatar Quarter with Marjaniy and strolling along Lower Kaban lake.
 We will see the hidden treasures and discover Kazan Kremlin’s rich history along with spooky legends.
-Kul Sharif mosque, Annunciation Cathedral, Inclined Suyimbeke tower and Khans shrine – ancient Kazan’s beauty will open its secrets for you today.
+Kul Sharif Mosque, Annunciation Cathedral, Inclined Suyimbeke tower and Khan’s shrine – ancient Kazan’s beauty will open its secrets for you today.

 Day 15: Sviyajsk to Moscow

 Sviyajsk, a XVI century Russian fortress, was built by Russian tsar Ivan the Terrible before the Siege of Kazan.
 Well known for its monasteries, it became the place of detention for political prisoners during the Soviet age.
-Also known by its longer name, "The island town of Sviyajsk" was initially built on a high bank of Volga and Sviyaga river, which became all surrounded by water after filling of the Kuybyshev water reservoir in 1953, hence the name.
-A 12h overnight train ride to Moscow.
+Also known by its longer name, “The island town of Sviyajsk” was initially built on a high bank of Volga and Sviyaga river, which became all surrounded by water after filling of the Kuybyshev water reservoir in 1953, hence the name.
+A 12h overnight train ride to Moscow

 Day 16: Moscow, the Grand Capital